Hebron in Wicomico County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Maryland Historical Society.

 Location.
 38° 25.798′ N, 75° 40.427′ W. Marker is in Hebron, Maryland, in Wicomico County.
-Marker is at the intersection of Ocean Gateway (U.S. 50) and Main Street (Maryland Route 347), on the right when traveling west on Ocean Gateway.
+It is at the intersection of Ocean Gateway (U.S. 50) and Main Street (Maryland Route 347), on the right when traveling west on Ocean Gateway.
 Marker is about 150 feet east of intersection in front of the church.
 Touch for map.
 Marker is in this post office area: Hebron MD 21830, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-The Four Immortal Chaplains (within shouting distance of this marker); Trans-Peninsular Line Midpoint Marker (approx. 2.3 miles away); Mason-Dixon Stone (approx. 4.7 miles away); You Are Not Forgotten (approx. 4.7 miles away); Veterans Memorial (approx. 4.7 miles away); Barren Creek Springs Church (approx. 4.7 miles away); Native Americans (approx. 4.8 miles away); The Springs at Barren Creek… (approx. 4.8 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: The Four Immortal Chaplains (within shouting distance of this marker); Trans-Peninsular Line Midpoint Marker (approx. 2.3 miles away); Mason-Dixon Stone (approx. 4.7 miles away); You Are Not Forgotten (approx. 4.7 miles away); Veterans Memorial (approx. 4.7 miles away); Barren Creek Springs Church (approx. 4.7 miles away); Native Americans (approx. 4.8 miles away); The Springs at Barren Creek (approx. 4.8 miles away).

 Regarding "Old Spring Hill".
 Church building was destroyed by fire July 2014.

 Credits.
-This page was last revised on August 19, 2019.
+This page was last revised on November 19, 2025.
 It was originally submitted on November 29, 2007, by F. Robby of Baltimore, Maryland.
-This page has been viewed 2,279 times since then and 34 times this year.
+This page has been viewed 2,682 times since then and 34 times this year.
 Photos: 1, 2, 3. submitted on November 29, 2007, by F. Robby of Baltimore, Maryland.
+4. submitted on November 14, 2025, by Brandon D Cross of Flagler Beach, Florida.